oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 	</copy>
 	```

 14. If we don’t load the form (because someone is trying to access the reset password link inappropriately), then we also need to have something appear letting the user know that it is an invalid link.
 To do so, we’re going to create another region.
-In the left-side pane, right click on **Body** and select “Create Region”.
+In the left-side pane, right-click on **Body** and select “Create Region”.

 	![Create a region](images/create-region.png)